 - It builds trust – It’s a great way to get to know other parents and teachers whilst gaining an insight into the workings of the school.
 With parents and teachers striving towards the same goals, the parent group is instrumental in making a real difference in the school life of all children.
 It’s also a fantastic way to familiarise younger siblings with their future school and teachers.

-- It raises welcome funds – Whether it’s creating an outdoor learning space, stocking the science lab with new Bunsen burners or arranging a visit from a top author, the funds raised from your
+- It raises welcome funds – Whether it’s creating an outdoor learning space, subsidising transport for a theatre trip or arranging a visit from a top author, the funds raised from your

 activities impact massively on the opportunities and experiences of all the children at school.